JoeyJaySWE/Custom-Battle-Royal/README.md

 ## How does it work?
-You navigate using the error keys an use the enter key to make your selection.
+You navigate using the error keys and use the enter key to make your selection.
-You can choose between single computer Player VS Player or Player VS AI.
+You can choose between single Player VS Player or Player VS AI.
 Once you selected your your mode, you get to choose to either create your own fighter, or pick a premade one.